 You can reschedule the task for another date in the future with the same menu used to set up the recurrence.
 Somewhat confusingly, you now find this menu in the task details panel, instead of next to the task name, where it was located initially.

-I appreciated that rescheduling is possible, although it did take a moment to figure out where the menu had moved.
+It's nice that rescheduling is possible, but it did take a moment to figure out where the menu had moved.

 Amazing Marvin offers a simplified layout that is focused on showing you “Today”.
 I liked the friendly mascot that shows you around the app, and they have detailed documentation to guide you towards being more productive.
 I got the impression that Amazing Marvin really wants to help.